claytonbrown/terraformExamples/aws/chrome-on-windows/README.md

 - AWS Provider Version: v2.43
 - Status: Script working as of 2020-01-07 (YYYY-MM-DD)

+Curious how this script works?
+See a demo on YouTube [here](https://www.youtube.com/watch?v=mhqy-FDhDoc).

 ## What

 This terraform script sets up a Windows Server 2019 instance and automatically installs the Chrome browser using a PowerShell script borrowed from [here](https://medium.com/@uqualio/how-to-install-chrome-on-windows-with-powershell-290e7346271).